 Here are a few examples of our past record of spotting, and backing, quality players early before their true level becomes apparent.
-4 examples below including OnTheOche’s overall all-time most profitable player Mensur Suljovic plus 3 of our recent examples from the past couple of years.
+These examples are a few years old now as I obviously do not want to give away the current players that we are backing.

-While spotting new players early isn’t the only angle we take it is an important one and I believe one that can definitively prove the ability to find value in a market.
+While spotting new players early isn’t the only angle we take it is an important one and one that can demonstrate how we are able to find value in the market.

 We first backed Mensur Suljovic way back in 2008, when he was a complete unknown to 99.9% of people.